gnebbia/nmap_tutorial/README.md

  # reverse dns lookup, to see if the two website match or don't
 ```
 anyway the reverse DNS resolution are heavy, and will take their
-time, to avoid doing rDNS we must add the “-n” flag to nmap,
+time, to avoid doing rDNS we must add the "-n" flag to nmap,
 while there are other cases where we want to make a reverse DNS
 for all the targets, even the not alive targets, in this case we
-add the “-R” flag.
+add the "-R" flag.

 ## Port Scanning

-There are two technique to “Port Specification” in nmap:
+There are two technique to "Port Specification" in nmap:

-1. Explicitly using the “-p” flag
+1. Explicitly using the "-p" flag

 2. By reference using nmap-services

-### The “-p” flag
+### The "-p" flag

 We can specify: